Violante (Titian): History

-The work was attributed to Titian by Italian art historian Roberto Longhi.
+The old attribution was later questioned and the work was attributed to Titian by Italian art historian Roberto Longhi.
 The woman portrayed is very similar to that in the Balbi Holy Conversation and a series of portraits of wavy-haired blonde women such as the Woman with a Mirror, Flora, the Vanity, Salome and the Young Woman in a Black Dress.